binmishr/Hierarchical-forecasting-of-hospital-admissions--ML-approach-ensemble-/README.md

 # Hierarchical-forecasting-of-hospital-admissions--ML-approach-ensemble

-The details of codeset and concerned images including all the workflows are included in the attached .pdf file in this repository.
-Please refer.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.